MattyWilliams22/decision_tree_learning/README.md

 This will provide you with a link to jupyter notebooks - open the link in a browser and double click on `notebook.ipynb`.
 You can then run each block to see the learning, visualisation and evaluation stages.
 In order to run on the noisy dataset, change TEST_DATASET to 'wifi_db/noisy_dataset.txt' in the first block.
-Similarly, you can can change TEST_DATASET to any filepath of your choice containing a test dataset.
+Similarly, you can can change TEST_DATASET to any filepath of your choice containing a dataset of the same format.
 The generated decision tree will be shown in the notebook and also stored as `tree.png` in the root directory.